yunruse/Astley/README.md

 Astley is a module designed for manipulating Python's Abstract Syntax tree.
 It features:

 * An extended node syntax, allowing for nodes to be created via (mostly) native syntax;
-* `match`, `Rule` and `Ruleset` objects for easier transformation of nodes;
 * The ability to print out nodes as Python code - useful for transpilation.

-Currently, Astley is still in early stages of development, so it promises no stability other than that its unit tests should *probably* pass.
+Astley is more of a toy than anything – there are many ways it could be useful, but that would require a lot more time than I can afford.
+Still, it's functional, and should hopefully work on most versions of Python 3.

 ## Usage